-RCS 5th-grade students serve as the RCS Elementary Student Council, and the opportunity offers 5th-grade students the chance to lead prayer during many special elementary events.
 The RCS Middle School Student Council volunteers at nursing homes, organizes special middle school events, and represents the middle school student body.
 The RCS High School Student Council leads high school students by organizing formal events, donating items to others in need, and by representing the high school student body.
-Recently, the RCS Middle and High School Student Councils joined together to donate more than 3,700 canned food items to a local food pantry.

-Mrs. Patti Parker is the RCS Middle School Student Council Adviser, and Mrs. Angela Wilkes is the RCS High School Student Council Adviser.
-RCS 5th-Grade teachers are advisers for the RCS 5th-grade Elementary Student Council.
+Mrs. Mary Cole and Dr. Tracy Lewis are the RCS Middle School Student Council Advisors, and Mrs. Angela Wilkes is the RCS High School Student Council Advisor.

 National Honor Society:RCS high school students who meet all National Honor Society (NHS) requirements are eligible to join the Rejoice NHS Chapter.
 National Honor Society is the nation’s premier organization recognizing outstanding high school students who demonstrate excellence in the areas of scholarship, leadership, service, and character.
 NHS is proudly sponsored by the National Association of Secondary School Principals (NASSP).
 The NASSP-the preeminent organization and national voice for school leaders-also sponsors the National Association of Student Councils (NASC), which promotes and provides leadership development opportunities to prepare and empower students to serve their schools and communities.